navipartner/docs/content/en/docs/retail/taxfree/how-to/planet_taxfree/index.md

 type: docs
 ---

-Integration with Planet tax-free offers several benefits, such as simplification of complex tax-free shopping for eligible customers thanks to automated VAT refunds and reduced number of manual errors.
+Integration with [<ins>Planet tax-free<ins>](https://www.planetpayment.com/) offers several benefits, such as simplification of complex tax-free shopping for eligible customers thanks to automated VAT refunds and reduced number of manual errors.

 To use Planet tax-free solution, you need to create the corresponding tax-free profile in Business Central, and attach it to a POS unit.